Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

 \subsubsection{Uniqueness Encoding}

-If a node appears in multiple communities, it may not possess a distinct identity within any specific community, and as a result, its significance within those communities could be diminished.
-To encode the importance of nodes based on their appearance in different communities, we introduce a uniqueness score $\mathcal{u}$, and for node $v_i$, it can be expressed as
+If a node appears in multiple hyperedges, it may not possess a distinct identity within any specific hyperedge, and as a result, its significance within those hyperedges could be diminished.
+To encode the importance of nodes based on their appearance in different hyperedges, we introduce a uniqueness score $\mathcal{u}$, and for node $v_i$, defined as

-where $N_A(i)$ is the number of communities that node $v_i$ appears, $N_T$ is the total number of communities in the graph.
-The more a node appears in different communities, the less uniqueness score is.
+where $C_A(i)$ is the number of hyperedges that node $v_i$ appears, $C_T$ is the total number of hyperedges in the hypergraph.
+The more a node appears in different hyperedges, the less uniqueness the score is.
 We store the uniqueness scores of all the nodes into a vector $u$.
-Given the $u$ as an input, we exploit a learnable function $\mathcal{F}_{uniquness}$ that assigns an embedding vector to each node according to its uniqueness score, which is further added with the input node features.
-Uniqueness encoding $ue$ can be expressed as
+Given the $u$ as an input, we exploit a learnable function $\mathcal{F}_{uniqueness}$ that assigns an embedding vector to each node according to its uniqueness score, which is further added with the input node features.
+Uniqueness encoding $ue$ is defined as

-where $u$ is a vector of uniqueness scores of all the nodes and $\zeta$ is a learnable parameter.
+where $u$ is a vector of uniqueness scores of all the nodes, and $\zeta$ is a learnable parameter.